 - Don't forget to plump a pillow now and then.

 - A cool washcloth laid across a forehead can make you appear like a guardian angel.
 Or purchase a Chillow pillow.
-I love my Chillow!
+We love our Chillow!

 One way to show that concern is to keep the lines of communication open.
 There is a tendency to let that slide during an illness, but this is one of those times when communicating with one another is super important.